MarthaTaylor/frontend-nanodegree-feedreader/README.md

 The resources at the following links helped me to get a better understanding of the arcade game project:

-The starter code for this project comes from the following (Udacity Frontend Feed Reader repository[here](https://github.com/udacity/frontend-nanodegree-feedreader)).
+The starter code for this project comes from the following [Udacity Frontend Feed Reader repository] (https://github.com/udacity/frontend-nanodegree-feedreader)).
 I forked and cloned it to my laptop.
 Creating the origin connection to the remote repository and pushed up my work to my remote repository here on GitHub.

-The basic functions were taken from a mixture or (Mathew Cranford[here](www.mathewcranford.com)) and (Mohamed Riaad's[here](https://www.youtube.com/watch?reload=9&v=Ut_L8YUImbw&index=6&list=PLpRo6-g-F-AOUsTQbKY1EYNpqXtxCT4a-&t=27s)).
+The basic functions were taken from a mixture or [Mathew Cranford](www.mathewcranford.com)) and [Mohamed Riaad's](https://www.youtube.com/watch?reload=9&v=Ut_L8YUImbw&index=6&list=PLpRo6-g-F-AOUsTQbKY1EYNpqXtxCT4a-&t=27s).

 Some code from [Daniela Kuester project](https://github.com/DanielaKuester) thanks Daniella for helping me understand async calls with arrow functions